sebkolind/volcano/README.md

 # Volcano 🌋

-A lightweight flat-file blog and website constructor.
+A micro flat-file blog and website constructor.

 ## Features

 - No database
-- Lightweight, extendable & fast
+- Fast
+- Easy to use
 - You write your content in beautiful Markdown
 - Great with custom designs